 How will the Amazon UK Marketplace be Affected by DST?

 As mentioned above, the UK’s Digital Service Tax ensures that digital businesses pay taxes with respect to the value they derive from UK users.
+This serves a reason for increase of selling on Amazon UK fees.
 Since Amazon belongs to such a category, it is expected that the company will be taxed with a 2% rate on the revenue from the Amazon UK marketplace.

 It has been reported that the tech-giant has passed the cost along to its third-party sellers.
 Indicative of such a move, Amazon UK increased some fees by 2%.